 Colorado Amendment 64 was a ballot measure to amend Colorado's Constitution, outlining a statewide drug policy for cannabis.
-The measure passed on November 6, 2012, and marked "an electoral first not only for America but for the world."^[2] Now enacted as Article 18, section 16 of the state constitution, the law addresses "personal use and regulation of marijuana" for adults 21 and over, as well as commercial cultivation, manufacture, and sale, effectively regulating cannabis in a manner similar to alcohol.^[3]
+The measure passed on November 6, 2012, and marked "an electoral first not only for America but for the world."[2]
+Now enacted as Article 18, section 16 of the state constitution, the law addresses "personal use and regulation of marijuana" for adults 21 and over, as well as commercial cultivation, manufacture, and sale, effectively regulating cannabis in a manner similar to alcohol.[3]

-PCC's drug conviction policy is found in the financial aid student handbook (pages 1-29 - 1-31).
+PCC's drug conviction policy is found in the financial aid student handbook Volume 1, Chapter 1, page 27.

-COMMUNITY RESOURCES LIST:
+COMMUNITY RESOURCE LIST